Enlarged Breasts in Men (Gynecomastia)

 Medication

-In cases in which the condition is persistent or causing discomfort, a healthcare provider may prescribe a brief (three-to-six-month) course of an estrogen-blocking drug called tamoxifen or Evista (raloxifene).
-This is most often tried in puberty.
+In cases in which the condition is persistent or causing discomfort, a healthcare provider may prescribe a brief (three to six months) course of an estrogen-blocking drug called tamoxifen or Evista (raloxifene).
+This is most often tried during puberty.

-Adult men may also be prescribed a short course of one of these drugs.
-However, this treatment is only effective in men whose breast tissue is tender and who have had the condition for less than a year.
+Adult males may also be prescribed a short course of one of these drugs.
+However, this treatment is only effective in males whose breast tissue is tender and who have had the condition for less than a year.

 Breast-Reduction Surgery